JakubPasieka-Projects/azure-homelab/00-tenant-setup/README.md

 1. Created Azure tenant and assigned subscription.
 2. Assigned Entra ID P2 licence to admin user.
 3. Disabled Security Defaults.
-4. Created baseline admin accounts:
-   - admin-ops
-   - ops-level2
-   - ops-intern
-5. Created RBAC groups:
-   - GG-Admins → Owner
-   - GG-Operators → Contributor
-   - GG-Readers → Reader
-6. Applied tenant governance:
-   - Created mg-root management group
-   - Moved subscription under mg-root
-   - Set allowed locations = UK South
-   - Required tags: Owner, Environment
-7. Created base resource groups:
-   - rg-core-network
-   - rg-storage
-   - rg-compute
-   - rg-identity
-   - rg-monitoring

 ## Notes
 Screenshots used during the build will go into:
 `/00-tenant-setup/screenshots/`

 ## Next Steps
-Move on to **01 – Identity** and implement:
+Proceed to **01 – Identity** and complete the following labs:

-- Users & groups
+- Create and organize users and groups
+- Assign RBAC permissions at the correct scope
-- MFA & SSPR
+- Enable and test MFA & SSPR
-- Conditional Access
+- Create Conditional Access baseline policies
-- Dynamic groups
+- Build a Dynamic Group (Department = IT)